 We have financed our operations primarily through revenue from upfront and milestone payments under our strategic collaboration agreements, royalties and product sales, as well as public and private placements of debt and equity securities.
-As of March 31, 2024, we had approximately \$326.0 million in cash and investments in marketable securities.
-During the three months ended March 31, 2024, we entered into the following transactions:
+As of June 30, 2024, we had approximately \$290.6 million in cash and investments in marketable securities.
+During the six months ended June 30, 2024, we entered into the following transactions:

 - On February 12, 2024, for total cash consideration paid of \$3.0 million, we repurchased the 8.3 million shares previously sold to BMS.
-See Note 6 to our Condensed Consolidated Financial Statements for additional information. - On March 4, 2024, we entered into a Securities Purchase Agreement with TCG Crossover Fund II, L.P., pursuant to which we issued a prefunded warrant to TCG to purchase an aggregate 25,000,000 shares of Nektar's common stock at a price of \$1.20 per share for gross proceeds of \$30.0 million.
-See Note 5 to our Condensed Consolidated Financial Statements for additional information.

-On March 4, 2024, for total cash consideration received of \$15.0 million, Nektar entered into an amendment with HCR to remove the cap under the 2020 Purchase and Sale Agreement.
+See Note 6 to our Condensed Consolidated Financial Statements for additional information. - On March 4, 2024, we entered into a Securities Purchase Agreement with TCG Crossover Fund II, L.P.
+(TCG), pursuant to which we issued a pre-funded warrant to TCG to purchase 25,000,000 shares of Nektar's common stock for gross proceeds of \$30.0 million (or a purchase price of \$1.20 per share of common stock that can be issued upon exercise of the pre-funded warrant).
+On May 28, 2024, we filed with the SEC a registration statement on Form S-3 (file no. 333-279760) registering for the resale of up to 25,000,000 shares of Nektar's common stock upon exercise of the pre-funded warrant issued to TCG pursuant to the Securities Purchase Agreement.
+The registration statement became effective on June 5, 2024.
+See Note 5 to our Condensed Consolidated Financial Statements for additional information. - On March 4, 2024, for total cash consideration received of \$15.0 million, Nektar entered into an amendment with HCR to remove the cap under the 2020 Purchase and Sale Agreement.
 See Note 3 to our Condensed Consolidated Financial Statements for additional information.